Otm02/DiscordEmotify/.docs/Troubleshooting.md

 ## macOS-specific

-### DiscordChatExporter is damaged and can’t be opened.
+### DiscordEmotify is damaged and can’t be opened.
 You should move it to the Trash.

 Check the [Using the GUI page](Using-the-GUI.md#step-1) for instructions on how to run the app.

 ---

-> ❓ If you still have unanswered questions, feel free to [create a new discussion](https://github.com/Tyrrrz/DiscordChatExporter/discussions/new).
+> ❓ If you still have unanswered questions, feel free to open an issue on the DiscordEmotify repo.
 >
-> 🐞 If you have encountered a problem that's not described here, has not [been discussed before](https://github.com/Tyrrrz/DiscordChatExporter/discussions), and is not a [known issue](https://github.com/Tyrrrz/DiscordChatExporter/issues?q=is%3Aissue), please [create a new discussion](https://github.com/Tyrrrz/DiscordChatExporter/discussions/new) or [open a bug report](https://github.com/Tyrrrz/DiscordChatExporter/issues/new).
+> 🐞 If you've encountered a problem that's not described here, please open a bug report with details.